HarkeeratSidhu/Customer-Analytics-Dashboard-for-Bike-Sales/README.md

    - Filters allow dynamic exploration of data by marital status, age bracket, region, and education level.

 ### **Purpose**
 The file serves as an end-to-end solution for analyzing customer behavior, summarizing data trends, and visually presenting insights for decision-making.
-It is well-suited for identifying target demographics, regional purchasing preferences, and behavioral patterns for strategic planning in bike sales.
+It is well-suited for identifying target demographics, regional purchasing preferences, and behavioral patterns for strategic planning in bike sales